ethereum-optimism/superchain-ops/tasks/eth/014-fjord-gas-config/README.md

-# Mainnet Required Protocol Version Update (7.0.0 - Fjord)
+# Mainnet Gas Config Update for Fjord

 Status: DRAFT, NOT READY TO SIGN